Indigo dye: Natural sources

 A variety of plants have provided indigo throughout history, but most natural indigo was obtained from those in the genus Indigofera, which are native to the tropics, notably the Indian Subcontinent.
 The primary commercial indigo species in Asia was true indigo (Indigofera tinctoria, also known as I. sumatrana).
 A common alternative used in the relatively colder subtropical locations such as Japan's Ryukyu Islands and Taiwan is Strobilanthes cusia.

-Until the introduction of Indigofera species from the south, Polygonum tinctorum (dyer's knotweed) was the most important blue dyestuff in East Asia; however, the crop produced less dyestuff than the average crop of indigo, and was quickly surpassed in favour of the more economical Indigofera tinctoria plant.
+Until the introduction of Indigofera species from the south, Persicaria tinctoria (dyer's knotweed) was the most important blue dyestuff in East Asia; however, the crop produced less dyestuff than the average crop of indigo, and was quickly surpassed in favour of the more economical Indigofera tinctoria plant.
 In Central and South America, the species grown is Indigofera suffruticosa, also known as anil, and in India, an important species was Indigofera arrecta, Natal indigo.
 In Europe, Isatis tinctoria, commonly known as woad, was used for dyeing fabrics blue, containing the same dyeing compounds as indigo, also referred to as indigo.

-Several plants contain indigo, which, when exposed to an oxidising source such as atmospheric oxygen, reacts to produce indigo dye; however, the relatively low concentrations of indigo in these plants make them difficult to work with, with the color more easily tainted by other dye substances also present in these plants, typically leading to a greenish tinge.
+Several plants contain indigo, which, when exposed to an oxidizing source such as atmospheric oxygen, reacts to produce indigo dye; however, the relatively low concentrations of indigo in these plants make them difficult to work with, with the color more easily tainted by other dye substances also present in these plants, typically leading to a greenish tinge.

-The precursor to indigo is indican, a colorless, water-soluble derivative of the amino acid tryptophan.
-Indican readily hydrolyzes to release β--glucose and indoxyl.
-Oxidation by exposure to air converts indoxyl to indigotin, the insoluble blue chemical that is the endpoint of indigo dye.
-Indican was obtained from the processing of the plant's leaves, which contain as much as 0.2–0.8% of this compound.
-The leaves were soaked in water and fermented to convert the glycoside indican present in the plant to indigotin.
-They precipitate from the fermented leaf solution when mixed with a strong base such as lye, pressed into cakes, dried, and powdered.
-The powder was then mixed with various other substances to produce different shades of blue and purple.
+The precursor to indigo is indican, a colorless, water-soluble derivative of the amino acid tryptophan, and Indigofera leaves contain as much as 0.2–0.8% of this compound.
+Pressing cut leaves into a vat and soaking hydrolyzes the indican, releasing β-D-glucose and indoxyl.
+The indoxyl dimerizes in the mixture, and after 12–15 hours of fermentation yields the yellow, water-soluble leucoindigo.
+Subsequent exposure to air forms the blue, water-insoluble indigo dye.
+The dye precipitates from the fermented leaf solution upon oxidation, but may also be precipitated when mixed with a strong base such as lye.
+The solids are filtered, pressed into cakes, dried, and powdered.
+The powder is then mixed with various other substances to produce different shades of blue and purple.

-Natural sources of indigo also include mollusks; the Murex genus of sea snails produces a mixture of indigo and 6,6′-dibromoindigo (red), which together produce a range of purple hues known as Tyrian purple.
+Natural sources of indigo also include mollusks: the Murex genus of sea snails produces a mixture of indigo and 6,6'-dibromoindigo (red), which together produce a range of purple hues known as Tyrian purple.
 Light exposure during part of the dyeing process can convert the dibromoindigo into indigo, resulting in blue hues known as royal blue, hyacinth purple, or tekhelet.